UK innovators attract record levels of Venture Capital Investment

 While the pandemic is not over, there is a growing sense of optimism as COVID-19 vaccine distribution accelerates globally and investors focus on the sectors expected to remain attractive in the post-pandemic world –such as fintech, delivery, and B2B services.
 Investors are betting that consumer shifts to greater technology use are here to stay.

 It is unsurprising that the pandemic has led to a surge of investment in biotech and drug discovery businesses which was a particularly hot area of investment globally this quarter.
-Led by a $735m raise by US-based Treeline Biosciences, several countries outside of the US also saw large biotech deals, including the UK (Alchemab Exscientia – $222 million; ViroCell Biologics –$118 million) and China (Jinwei - $123 million).
-The pandemic has only emphasized the importance of healthcare and biotech, driving interest in a wide range of health-focused products and services, including digital health care and medical devices.
-UK deals completed with biotech scaleups in Q2 21 were up 24 percent on the previous quarter.
+Led by a $735m raise by US-based Treeline Biosciences, several countries outside of the US also saw large biotech deals, including the UK (Alchemab – $82m; ViroCell Biologics –$118m) and China (Jinwei - $123m).
+The pandemic has only emphasized the importance of healthcare and biotech, driving interest in a wide range of health focused products and services, including digital health care and medical devices.
+UK deals completed with biotech scaleups in Q2 21 were up 24% on the previous quarter.

-ESG is also expected to grow in popularity with investors, given the increasing importance being placed on sustainability across the business world.
+ESG – environmental, social, and governance – is also expected to grow in popularity with investors, given the increasing importance being placed on sustainability across the business world.
 Already, there is increasing investment in businesses with ESG-aligned business models, such as electric vehicles and food tech.
 Moving forward, it is likely investments in these areas will continue to grow, while investors may also increase their scrutiny of ESG factors when making funding decisions.

-Interest growing in IPO and Special Purpose Acquisition Companies (SPAC)
+IPO and Special Purpose Acquisition Companies (SPAC) interest growing

 Interest in public listings continued to grow in Europe, particularly for IPOs and SPAC transactions.
 Q2 21 saw a number of successful IPOs, including UK-based cybersecurity firm Darktrace and fintech PensionBee on the LSE.
 This is a significant shift from 12 to 24 months ago, when there was more modest IPO interest.
 One question raised, however, is whether IPOs will substitute for larger Series D and E rounds, or whether companies will remain private through later rounds before moving to IPO.